survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 Run `node_modules/.bin/browser-refresh ./server.js` in another terminal and open the browser at `http://localhost:8080` as earlier to test the setup.
 Remember to have webpack running in the watch mode at another terminal.
 If everything went right, any change you make to the demo client script (*app/ssr.js*) should show up in the browser or cause a failure at the server.

-If the server crashes, it will lose the WebSocket connection.
-You will have to force a refresh in the browser in this case.
+If the server crashes, it loses the WebSocket connection.
+You have to force a refresh in the browser in this case.
 If the server was managed through webpack as well, the problem could have been avoided.

 To prove that SSR works, check out the browser inspector.
 You should see something familiar there: